mother-of-all-self-hosting/mash-playbook/docs/services/calibre_web.md

 ########################################################################
 #                                                                      #
-# /calibre_web                                                           #
+# /calibre-web                                                           #
 #                                                                      #
 ########################################################################
 ```

 ### URL

-In the example configuration above, we configure the service to be hosted at `https://mash.example.com/calibre_web`.
+In the example configuration above, we configure the service to be hosted at `https://mash.example.com/calibre-web`.

 You can remove the `calibre_web_path_prefix` variable definition, to make it default to `/`, so that the service is served at `https://mash.example.com/`.

 ### Authentication

 The default username is `admin` and the default password is `admin123`.
-You'll be able to change the password and add additional users in the web UI.
+You'll be able to change the username and password, and add additional users in the web UI.

 On the initial setup screen, enter /books as your calibre library location.
-If you haven't placed a Calibre database in that directory yet, it will error as an invalid location.
+If you haven't placed a Calibre database in that directory on the host yet, it will error as an invalid location.

 ### Syncthing integration